Bloodaxe (TV series)

-Bloodaxe is an upcoming historical drama television series created by Michael Hirst and his son Horatio Hirst.
+Bloodaxe is an upcoming historical drama television series created by Michael Hirst and his son Horatio Hirst for Amazon Prime Video.
 Set in the 10th century, the series will chronicle the story of the Viking warrior Erik Bloodaxe and his wife, Gunnhild, during Erik's ascent to the throne of Norway.

+The series is set to premiere in early 2027.
+In June 2026, ahead of the series premiere, it was renewed for a second season.